 - Non-refundable tax credits – can only be used against tax that you would otherwise owe.
 Examples: basic personal amount, medical expenses, charitable donations, disability amount and the caregiver amount.
 If the total of these credits is greater than the tax you owe, you won’t receive a refund for the difference.

 - Refundable tax credits – The government will pay you the refundable tax credits you qualify for, whether you owe tax or not.
 To claim them, you must file a tax return.
-Examples: GST/HST credits, Working Income TaxIncome tax A charge you pay based on your total income from all sources.
-The Canadian government and your province set the rate.+ read full definition BenefitBenefit Money, goods, or services that you get from your workplace or from a government program such as the Canada Pension Plan.+ read full definition and beginning in 2015, the Children’s fitness tax credit.
+Examples: GST/HST credits, and the working income tax benefit.

 Tax credits and deductions lower the amount of tax you have to pay.
 Claim all the credits and deductions you’re entitled to.